 The Board of Directors is providing stockholders with an advisory vote on executive compensation pursuant to the Dodd-Frank Wall Street Consumer Protection Act and Section 14A of the Securities Exchange Act of 1934.
-This advisory vote, commonly known as a "say-on-pay" vote, is a non-binding vote on the compensation paid to our named executive officers as set forth in the "Executive Compensation" section of this proxy statement beginning on page 29.
-At the 2014 Annual Meeting of Stockholders held on January 23, 2014, over 97 percent of the votes cast by our stockholders were in favor of our say-on-pay vote.
+This advisory vote, commonly known as a "say-on-pay" vote, is a non-binding vote on the compensation paid to our named executive officers as set forth in the "Executive Compensation" section of this proxy statement beginning on page 34.
+At the 2017 Annual Meeting of Stockholders held on January 13, 2017, 99% of the votes cast by our stockholders were in favor of our say-on-pay vote.
 The Compensation Committee generally believes that such results affirmed stockholder support of our approach to executive compensation.

 Our executive compensation program is generally designed to attract, retain, motivate and reward highly qualified and talented executive officers.
 The underlying core principle of our executive compensation program is to link pay to performance and align the interests of our executives with those of our stockholders by providing compensation opportunities that are tied directly to the achievement of financial and other performance goals and long-term stock price performance.
-The "Executive Compensation" section of this proxy statement, which begins on page 29, describes our executive compensation program and the executive compensation decisions made by the Compensation Committee and Board of Directors in fiscal 2014 in more detail.
+The "Executive Compensation" section of this proxy statement, which begins on page 34, describes our executive compensation program and the executive compensation decisions made by the Compensation Committee and Board of Directors for fiscal 2017 in more detail.
 Important considerations include:

-- · A significant portion of the compensation paid or awarded to our named executive officers in fiscal 2014 was "performance-based" or "at-risk" compensation that is tied directly to the achievement of financial and other performance goals or long-term stock price performance. - Equity-based compensation granted to our named executive officers is in the form of stock options that are subject to three-year vesting and aligns the long-term interests of our executives with the long-term interests of our stockholders. - Our executive officers receive only modest perquisites and have modest severance and change in control arrangements. - · We do not provide any tax "gross-up" payments.
+- · A significant portion of the compensation paid or awarded to our named executive officers in fiscal 2017 was "performance-based" or "at-risk" compensation that is tied directly to the achievement of financial and other performance goals or long-term stock price performance. - Equity-based compensation granted to our named executive officers is in the form of stock options that are subject to three-year vesting and aligns the long-term interests of our executives with the long-term interests of our stockholders. - Our executive officers receive only modest perquisites and have modest severance and change-in-control arrangements. - · We do not provide any tax "gross-up" payments.

-We believe that our executive compensation program and related decisions have appropriately incentivized the achievement of financial goals and produced financial results that have benefited our Company and our stockholders.
-For example:

-- · Our fiscal 2014 total net sales were \$26,826,108, an increase of 19.2% over fiscal 2013; and - · Our net income attributable to NTIC increased 22.0%, to \$4,106,374 or \$0.90 per diluted common share, for fiscal 2014 compared to \$3,366,894, or \$0.75 per diluted common share, for fiscal 2013.
+We believe that our executive compensation program and related decisions link pay to performance.
+For example, our fiscal 2017 total net sales increased over 20% to \$39,569,123 during fiscal 2017 compared to fiscal 2016, and our net income attributable to NTIC increased to \$3,422,126, or \$0.75 per diluted common share, for fiscal 2017 compared to \$(867,514) or \$(0.19) per diluted common share, for fiscal 2016.
+Accordingly, total compensation for our named executive officers for fiscal 2017 increased approximately 30% compared to fiscal 2016.